 Give yourself a concrete record of your accomplishments.
 This could be a poster-board listing of the concepts in Parts 1-3 with boxes you check off as you progress.
 Or, it could be a spreadsheet app on your phone that tracks your work.
 The point is to show yourself that you’re making progress through the material.
 Once you see that you have studied the majority of the concepts, you might feel inspired enough to power through and finish the rest of Part 1 a little early.
 When you have everything completed and checked off, take a moment to acknowledge your hard work and reflect on all you’ve learned.

 It also helps to have a concrete image attached to your overall goal.
 For example, if becoming an EA means you’ll automatically get a raise in your job, decide what you want to do with that extra money.
 Do you want to travel and see the world?
 Do you want to finally buy a car that’s less than 10 years old?
 Find a picture of that country you’ve always wanted to see or that new dream car—anything that will help you visualize your ultimate goal—and tape it to your monitor.
 Seeing that picture every day will give your unconscious mind continued motivation to keep working.
 You’re not working for an ephemeral “something” wafting around out there in the ether.
-You’re working toward no more weekly trips to the mechanic, or getting to eat sushi in Tokyo.
+You’re working toward no more weekly trips to the mechanic or getting to eat sushi in Tokyo.

 The best time to start your New Year’s resolution is now.
-Get your 2019 EA exam plan started by accessing our unlimited free demo here.
-This will give you access to the #1 Review Course on the market with our EA exam-emulating platform, the largest test bank of exam questions, an online review, and more to get your new year off to a good start!
+Get your new year EA exam plan started by accessing our unlimited free demo here.
+This will give you access to the #1 Review Course on the market with our EA adaptive-learning platform, professional-led videos, the largest test bank of exam questions, and more to get your new year off to a good start!